tutysara/hugo-blog/content/post/2018-02-11-mlflashcards_from_twitter_part2_data_analysis_and_download.md

 I ordered one myself from his site to show my support for his work.

 If you cannot afford to it, request him on twitter [@chrisalbon](https://twitter.com/chrisalbon).
-Chirs seems like a generous guy, he may arrange something for you.
+Chirs seems like a generous guy, he may make some arrangements for you.
 Have fun, thanks for reading.

 Will be back with another topic that interets us, till then, see you guys.